ebzzry/ebzzry.github.io/en/src/emacs-dired.md

 <div class="center">September 26, 2013</div>
 <div class="center">Updated: March 31, 2017</div>

->“Supposing is good, but finding out is better.”<br>
+>Supposing is good, but finding out is better.<br>
 >―Samuel Clemens

 In this post, I’ll be focusing on one of the novel ways Emacs handles management.
 The directory